 WRRI National Competitive Grants Program 104(g)

-FY18 Request for Proposals
+FY20 Request for Proposals

 of harmful algae blooms (HABs).
-Any investigator at an accredited institution of higher learning in the United States is eligible to apply for a grant through a Water Research Institute or Center established under the provisions of the Water Resources Research Act of 1984, as amended (http://water.usgs.gov/wrri/institutes.html).
+Any investigator at an accredited institution of higher learning in the United States is eligible to apply for a grant through a Water Research Institute or Center established under the provisions of the Water Resources Research Act of 1984, as amended (http://water.usgs.gov/wrri/index.php).
 Proposals involving substantial collaboration between the USGS and university scientists are encouraged.
 Proposals may be for projects of 1 to 3 years in duration and may request up to $250,000 in federal funds.
 Successful applicants must match each dollar of the federal grant with one dollar from non-federal sources.
-Preproposals must be submitted to your State Institute or Center by 5:00 PM, Eastern Time, February 15, 2018 and invited full proposals to the National Competitive Grants Program must be submitted to the grants.gov internet site at http://www.grants.gov not later than 5:00 PM Eastern Time, June 1, 2018 by the university at which the Institute or Center is located.
-Funds have not yet been appropriated for this program for FY 2018.
+Applications (including complete proposals) to the National Competitive Grants Program Announcement FY2020 must be submitted to the grants.gov internet site not later than 5:00 PM Eastern Time, March 19, 2020 by the university at which the Institute or Center is located.
+Funds have not yet been appropriated for this program for FY 2020.
 The Government’s obligation under this program is contingent upon the availability of funds.